spatie/once/README.md

 Let's go over the code of the `once` function to learn how all this magic works.

 In short what the function will do is to execute the given callable and save the result in a an array in the `__memoized` property of the instance `once` was called in.
-When we detect that `once` has already run before, we're just going to return the value stored inside `__memoized`  array instead of executing the callable again.
+When we detect that `once` has already run before, we're just going to return the value stored inside the `__memoized` array instead of executing the callable again.

 The first thing it does it calling `debug_backtrace`.
 We'll use the output to determine in which function and class `once` is called and to get access to the `object` that function is running in.
 Yeah, we're already in voodoo-land.
 The output of the `debug_backtrace` is passed to a new instance of `Backtrace`.
 That class is just a simple wrapper so we can work more easily with the backtrace.